aws/chalice/docs/source/samples/todo-app/index.rst

 DynamoDB, AWS CodeBuild, and AWS Systems Manager.

-You can find the full source code for this application in our `samples directory on GitHub <https://github.com/aws/chalice/tree/master/docs/source/samples/>`__.
+You can find the full source code for this application in our `samples directory on GitHub <https://github.com/aws/chalice/tree/master/docs/source/samples/todo-app/code/>`__.

-.. `samples directory on GitHub <https://github.com/aws/chalice/tree/master/docs/source/samples/todo-app/code/>`__.

 ::